Avaiga/taipy/README.md

 Ready to Install Taipy? 🚀<br>
 Get everything set up in no time!
-Whether you're using a Conda environment or installing from source, follow our [Installation Guide](https://docs.taipy.io/en/latest/installation/) for step-by-step instructions.<br />
+Whether you're using a Conda environment or installing from source, follow our [Installation Guide](https://docs.taipy.io/en/latest/installation/) for step-by-step instructions.<br/>

 Excited to Dive In? 💡 <br>
 Start building with Taipy today!
 Our [Getting Started Guide](https://docs.taipy.io/en/develop/tutorials/getting_started/) is the perfect place to begin your journey and unlock the full potential of Taipy.